Car Insurance for Delivery Drivers: Personal vs Commercial Coverage

 What is the difference between a rideshare endorsement and commercial auto insurance?

-A rideshare endorsement is an affordable add-on to your existing personal auto policy that extends coverage to delivery and rideshare activity — typically costing $15 to $30 per month extra.
+A rideshare endorsement is an affordable add-on to your existing personal auto policy that extends coverage to delivery and rideshare activity — typically costing $6 to $60 per month extra depending on the insurer and your location.
 Commercial auto insurance is a standalone policy designed for vehicles used primarily for business, offering higher liability limits and broader protection.
 Rideshare endorsements are best for part-time drivers; commercial policies are better for anyone delivering 30 or more hours per week or working without a platform safety net.
+You can compare both options in detail in our rideshare insurance guide.

 What insurance does Amazon Flex provide, and is it enough?

 Amazon Flex provides a $1 million commercial liability policy, uninsured/underinsured motorist coverage, and contingent collision and comprehensive coverage — but only during active delivery blocks when you have packages in the car.
-Outside of those blocks, you're solely covered by your personal insurance.
+The contingent coverage does not directly cover repairs to your own vehicle, and Amazon stopped providing "Additional Cover" commercial insurance for Flex drivers in some regions as of 2022.
 Since personal policies typically exclude delivery work, you should add a rideshare or delivery endorsement to your personal policy to eliminate the coverage gap between blocks.
+Read our full breakdown in the Amazon Flex insurance guide.

 Does Instacart provide auto insurance to shoppers?

 Costs vary depending on your coverage type and how much you drive.
-A rideshare endorsement added to a personal policy averages $15 to $30 per month, while a commercial auto policy averages $147 per month ($1,762 per year).
-Among major insurers, Progressive averages $1,532 per year for full coverage, State Farm starts around $106 per month, and Geico's hybrid option averages about $43 per month.
+A rideshare endorsement added to a personal policy ranges from $6 to $60 per month, with most drivers paying $10 to $30 monthly.
+Full coverage rideshare policies from major insurers average $110 to $169 per month — Progressive averages $1,406/year ($117/month), and Geico averages around $1,158/year ($97/month) for full coverage.
 The right choice depends on how many hours per week you deliver and whether you work through a platform or independently.

 Compare Car Insurance Rates in Ohio